biothings/biothings.api/docs/doc/studio.rst

 Through this guide, you'll learn:

 * how to obtain a Docker image to run your favorite API
-* how to run that image inside a Docker container and how to access **BioThings Studio** application
+* how to run that image inside a Docker container and how to access the **BioThings Studio** application
 * how to integrate a new data source by defining a data plugin
 * how to define a build configuration and create data releases
 * how to create a simple, fully operational BioThings API serving the integrated data